uncovertruth/Userdive-iOS-SDK/README.md

 # Trouble shooting

-* Check app logs
+## SDK does not record any logs

-* Check your team id and app bundle identifier
+First, check your team id and app identifier.
+Both values must match on detector.userdive.com.

+## Show tap heatmaps without screen image

+You must upload screen capture with developer mode.
+Need to add `[Userdive startDeveloperMode:<your team id>]` into `AppDelegate.m` .

 # About UNCOVER TRUTH